How Does the Rainfall Behave in Bolivia? A Full Overview

 Cobija615825285170

-Average rainfall in main cities of Bolivia, by the 4 stational seasons of the year.
+Average rainfall in Bolivia’s main cities, by the four seasons of the year.

 Source: https://senamhi.gob.bo/index.php/clima